Developer Guide

 - stores the address book data i.e., all

-objects and this is exposed to outsiders as an unmodifiableObservableList<Schedule>
+Scheduleobjects and this is exposed to outsiders as an unmodifiableObservableList<Schedule> - stores a

 Storage component